The Hitchhiker's Guide to Camp BantingDon't forget your towel.

 Nestled in the forest, the Bonnenfant Centre has several well-appointed cabins for our campers.

-Pictured here is a cabin in the Kipawa loop, where most of our camper population stays.
+Pictured here is a cabin in our cabin loop, where most of our camper population stays.
 These cabins sleep two cabin groups of eight campers each.
 Campers stay in rooms of four.

 Campers are supervised at all times while in the cabin, by at least two counsellors at a time.
 Our counsellors stay in the large front room of the cabin and are available at all times to the campers.